Stimulus Checks: What You Need to Know About the Government-Issued Relief Checks Through the American Rescue Plan Act

 According to the American Rescue Plan Act, if on the latest income tax return (2020 or 2019) you filed as an individual and your adjusted gross income is more than $80,000, you will not receive a check.
 The cutoff is $120,000 for individuals filing as head of household.
 Couples earning more than $160,000 will not receive a check.

 For questions relating to incoming direct deposits or mailed checks, including how much you should expect to receive and how you can get a check if you did not file tax returns, the IRS should be able to provide an answer.
 You can find the information at the IRS Coronavirus page.

 You can check with RBFCU to confirm your direct deposit by signing in to your Online Banking account on rbfcu.org or the RBFCU Mobile app.
 These deposits will be processed to your RBFCU account in the same way that a tax return deposit is posted, as the funds are received.
 The processed items can be identified by company name ‘IRS TREAS 310’ with a company entry description ‘XXTAXEIP3’ or ‘TAXEIP3.’

 RBFCU encourages all members to be on guard for individuals that contact you and identify themselves as a representative of the IRS.
 This could be a fraudulent attempt to steal our members’ personal information or money.
 The IRS will not call, text or email you asking for personal or bank account information.

 For information on subjects related to the IRS payments, including the process to ensure that you receive your payment, read the FAQs below.

 When will I receive my economic impact payment (EIP)?

-While we don’t have an exact date, the U.S. Department of the Treasury has indicated checks will appear in bank accounts starting the week of Monday, Dec.
-28, 2020.
-For more information, please find information from the IRS at www.irs.gov.
+While we don’t have an exact date, checks could begin appearing in bank accounts before Tuesday, March 16.
+For more information, please visit IRS at irs.gov.

 What do I need to do to receive my EIP?